 Sports marketing is the use of sporting and sports-related events to promote a brand or a product.
-This form of marketing allows marketers to leverage the popularity and the attention of sports in order to promote a brand or product.
+This form of marketing allows marketers to leverage the popularity and attention of sports to promote a brand or product.
 Sports and entertainment marketing also covers the marketing and promotion of live sporting events.

-Sports Marketing Challenges
+Sports Event Marketing Challenges

-Just because it’s sports marketing and is growing rapidly, does not mean there aren’t advertising challenges.
-There are many hurdles brands need to overcome to take advantage of trends in sports marketing.
-These include:
+Just because sports marketing is growing rapidly, that does not mean there aren’t advertising challenges in this area.
+There are many hurdles brands need to overcome to take advantage of trends in sports marketing:

-- Millennials are not watching traditional media
+- Millennials are not watching traditional media.

-- Outmoded inflexible contracts
+- Outmoded inflexible contracts prevent innovation and growth.

-- Rights holders and brands aren’t where fans go for the insider gossip
+- Rightsholders and brands aren’t where fans go for the insider gossip.

-Trends in Sports Marketing
+Trends in Sports Event Marketing

-- Sports marketing is shifting to new and different marketing platforms
+- Sports marketing is shifting to new and different marketing platforms.

-- Sports marketing is shifting to be more lifestyle and entertainment orientated
+- Sports marketing is shifting to be more lifestyle and entertainment orientated.

-- Sports marketing culture is becoming more inclusive
+- Sports marketing culture is becoming more inclusive.

 Sports Marketing Strategies and Services